-Promoting Products on Amazon: Prime Exclusive Discounts, Giveaways, Coupons and Beyond
+Promoting Products on Amazon: Prime Exclusive Discounts and More

 Whether you’re launching a new product or trying to boost sales for a former best seller, promoting your products on Amazon can really impact your bottom line.
 More sales help boost your organic search ranking, which is even more important as Amazon’s sponsored ads appear above organic search results.
 Having your product on the first page of Amazon search results drastically increases your odds of converting sales.